sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-process/send-data-sumo-logic.md

 ## Add the Sumo Logic handler

-Now that you've set up a Sumo Logic HTTP Logs and Metrics Source, you can create a [handler][9] that uses the [Sensu Sumo Logic Handler asset][8] to send observability data to Sumo Logic.
+Now that you've set up a Sumo Logic HTTP Logs and Metrics Source, you can create a [handler][9] that uses the [sensu/sensu-sumologic-handler][8] dynamic runtime asset to send observability data to Sumo Logic.

 The Sensu Sumo Logic Handler asset requires a `SUMOLOGIC_URL` variable.
 The value for the `SUMOLOGIC_URL` variable is the Sumo Logic HTTP Source Address URL, which you retrieved in the last step of [setting up an HTTP Logs and Metrics Source][12].